-The Rural Fellow mentor will be Dr Alida MacGregor (alida.macgregor@nhs.scotnet) GP Partner at Kyles Medical Centre and previous Rural Fellow.
+The Rural Fellow mentor will be Dr Alida MacGregor (alida.macgregor@nhs.scot) GP Partner at Kyles Medical Centre and previous Rural Fellow.
 Alida be available to the Fellow when working in other rural practices and the community hospital.
-A clinical supervisor at CCH will be identified at the start of the fellowship.
+Dr Colin Barrett (colin.barrett@nhs.scot) will be the clinical supervisor at CCH.
+Please do contact us to discuss the fellowship and visits are welcomed..
+Dr Samantha Parton (samantha.parton@nhs.scot) is the current 2022/23 Cowal Rural Fellow and is also happy to be contacted.